franciscoguemes/mylicula/README.md

 In the root directory there is a `install.sh` script that will install the entire customization layer in your machine.
 It is an interactive scritp that will ask you a few questions.

 The scripts under the _customize_ directory are the ones designated to transform your OS in order to get a similar setup than the one I have in all my machines.
-In other words you can get the same Ubuntu customization (UI, extra menu options, etc..) and the same Linux customization (Installed packages, extender terminal functions, environment variables, etc...).
+In other words you can get the same Ubuntu customization (UI, extra menu options, etc..) and the same Linux customization (Installed packages, extended terminal functions, environment variables, etc...).
 Inside the _customize_ directory there are the scripts _linux_setup.sh_ and _ubuntu_setup.sh_ to install the respective customizations.

 The scripts under the *in_review* directory are scripts that are not yet production ready and therefore they need more refinement and testing.